Lord Jesus Christ in the 1611KJV

 22. C12-S22 : they find out the truth.

-23. C12-S23 : Peter got the people to shut up and then declared the miracle by the Lord
+23. C12-S23 : Peter got the people to shut up and then declared the miracle by The Lord

 24. C12-S24 : Peter tells them to report the miracles to the rest of the believers in the church.